How Do I Hit A Backhand In Pickleball?

 The Step Back footwork technique involves taking a small step back with your non-dominant foot while simultaneously pivoting on your back foot.
 This technique helps create the necessary space and clearance for your backhand swing, especially when you are deeper in the court.
 By stepping back, you can generate more power and hit the ball with greater force.

-You may also like: Pickleball Rules Singles
+You may also like: Pickleball Training Equipment

 On the other hand, the Crossover Step footwork technique is used when you need to quickly move sideways to the opposite side of your dominant hand.
 To execute this footwork, cross your non-dominant foot over your dominant foot and move laterally.
 This allows for better alignment and positioning, enabling you to reach wide shots and maintain control over your backhand stroke.